Travelling to Geelong on a budget and want to know all the best free things to do in Geelong?

 The main focal point of the area is the 200-metre art-deco promenade that encloses the sea baths.
 It was beautifully restored in the 1990s, and a stroll around this iconic attraction is one of the must-do activities in Geelong.

-There is plenty of free fun to be had with diving boards, a huge diving tower, floating islands, pontoons, a kiddies pool, and playground.
+There is plenty of free fun to be had with diving boards, a huge diving tower, floating islands, pontoons, a kiddies pool, and a playground.

 Let the kids go wild!